Alcohol-Induced Liver Disease

 The goal of treatment is to restore some or all normal functioning to the liver.

 You must completely stop drinking alcohol.
 This may involve an alcohol treatment program.
-Sometimes diet changes are advised, too.
+Sometimes you may also need to make changes to your diet.
 The liver is often able to fix some of the damage caused by alcohol so you can live a normal life.
 The scarring from cirrhosis is sometimes partially reversible.
 When liver tissue loss is severe enough to cause liver failure, most of the damage may be permanent.
 But the damage won't have any chance of reversing if you continue to drink alcohol.
 Different treatments are needed for different complications and symptoms of alcoholic liver disease.
-For example, dietary changes, vitamins, salt restriction, procedures to shrink swollen veins in the digestive tract, water pills (diuretics), medicines to treat confusion, and anti-inflammatory medicines.
+For example, you may need dietary changes, vitamins, salt limit, procedures to shrink swollen veins in the digestive tract, water pills (diuretics), medicines to treat confusion, and anti-inflammatory medicines.

 In some cases, a liver transplant may be considered.
-But you must complete a rehab program and go through alcohol detox before this is even an option.
+But you must complete a rehab program and go through alcohol detox before this is even a choice.

 What are possible complications of alcohol-induced liver disease?

-About 3 in 10 people with alcohol-induced liver disease have hepatitis C virus.
+People with alcohol-induced liver disease are at increased risk of also having hepatitis C virus.
 Others have hepatitis B virus.
 Your provider will test you for both and treat you if needed.

 People with alcohol-induced liver disease are also at greater risk for liver cancer.